Adamawa United F.C.

-Adamawa United is a Nigerian football club from Yola, they play in the second tier of Nigeria football league system, the Nigeria National League.
+Adamawa United Football Club is a Nigerian football club from Yola, they play in the second tier of Nigeria football league system, the Nigeria National League.

 They play at the Ribadu Square Stadium, with a capacity of 5,000.
 They were relegated from the Nigerian Professional Football League in 2007 after a one-year stint.

-They were relegated from the league in 2012 but bought back the slot from promoted rivals Makwada F.C.
+They were relegated from the league in 2012 but bought back the slot from promoted rivals Makwada.